temporalio/cli/temporalcli/commandsmd/commands.md

 #### Options set for single workflow or batch:
 * `--workflow-id`, `-w` (string) -
   Workflow ID.
-  Must set either this or --query.
+  You must set either --workflow-id or --query.
 * `--query`, `-q` (string) -
-  List Filter to select a batch.
+  Content for an SQL-like `QUERY` List Filter.
-  Must set either this or --workflow-id.
+  You must set either --workflow-id or --query.
 * `--run-id`, `-r` (string) -
   Run ID.
   Only use with --workflow-id.